omeka/omeka-s-enduser/sites/site_pages.md

 ## Editing Pages
 After clicking the Pages tab, select the page you wish to edit by clicking the name of the page or the edit button (pencil).
 Note: clicking on the Page *title* will take you to the public view of that page.
 On the right hand side you can choose to add a new block by selecting one of the following layouts:
+- HTML
+- Page Title
 - Media
 - Browse Preview
 - Item Showcase
 - Table of Contents
 - Line Break
 - Item with Metadata

+If you have the relevant modules installed, you may also have:
+- Map
-- HTML
+- Collecting

 ![A page in edit view, with one media block added](../sites/sitesfiles/sitepg_edit.png)